 - Work in groups to focus on one type of comparison - big, bigger biggest (teeth, bodies, etc.); light, heavy, heavier, heaviest; deep, deeper deepest

 Here's a little freebie I created using the weight of different sharks.

 You could use this in lots of ways!
 Hang the task cards around the room and give each student a copy of the shark facts and answer sheet (double-sided).
 Students walk around the room using their fact sheet to answer the questions.
 Shrink down the answer sheet (85% works well) and have students glue it into a notebook and write their answers there.
 Use it as a center!

 Looking for MORE shark activities?
-I just finished a brand new reader's theater unit on sharks.
+I love using reader's theater in my classroom!
 It's just another way to integrate subjects - this time nonfiction/science and reading fluency.
 This resource contains 4 partner plays and 2 reader's theater (6 parts) scripts.